QUESTIONS ABOUT ATTENDING SERVICES

 Except in special cases, embalming is not required by law.
 Embalming may be necessary or preferable if you select certain funeral arrangements, such as a funeral with a public visitation.

 Q: What should I do if a death occurs out of town?

-First thing you need to do is to contact us here at the Ludwick Funeral Homes, Inc. We are part of a professional network of funeral homes i.e. Selected Independent Funeral Directors, National Funeral Directors Association, Pennsylvania Funeral Directors Association, and our local associations, so matter where the death occurs, we are able to make arrangements for the transportation of your loved one and take care of all the necessary details.
+First thing you need to do is to contact us here at the Ludwick Funeral Homes and Cremation Care, Inc. We are part of a professional network of funeral homes i.e. Selected Independent Funeral Directors, National Funeral Directors Association, Pennsylvania Funeral Directors Association, and our local associations, so matter where the death occurs, we are able to make arrangements for the transportation of your loved one and take care of all the necessary details.